Infiniti QX80

-The Infiniti QX80 (formerly called the Infiniti QX56 until 2013) is a full-size luxury SUV marketed by Nissan's luxury division Infiniti.
-The first-generation QX56 was built in the United States, and is based on the first-generation Armada.
+The Infiniti QX80 (formerly called the Infiniti QX56 until 2013) is a full-size luxury SUV marketed by Nissan's luxury division Infiniti since the 2004 model year.
+The first-generation QX56 was built in the United States and is based on the first-generation Armada.
 The second-generation model was released in 2010 as a model produced in Japan, which used the sixth-generation Patrol (later also marketed as the second-generation Armada since 2016) as the base vehicle instead.
 Since the 2014 model year in 2013, the vehicle was renamed to the QX80 as Infiniti renamed their entire product line under a new nomenclature.

 First generation (JA60; 2004)

 The first-generation QX56 (model code JA60) is based on the first-generation Armada, while also sharing the F-Alpha platform with the first-generation Titan.
 It is the first Infiniti built in the United States.
-The QX56 was only marketed in the United States, Canada, Russia, Oman, Bahrain, Qatar, UAE, Kuwait and Saudi Arabia.
+The QX56 was only marketed in the United States, Canada, GCC countries and Russia.
 Development on the JA60 QX56 began in early 2000 alongside the WA60 Armada.
 A final design by Masato Takahashi was reached in early 2001, with an August 2001 design freeze for early 2004 start of production.

 The rear door handles were installed on the C-pillar as a Nissan design tradition started with the D21 Pathfinder released in 1985 to visually make it appear like a two-door truck with a camper shell, with conventional door handles on the front doors.